 MP for Ayr, Carrick and Cumnock

-Elaine Stewart is a Labour (Co-op) MP for Ayr, Carrick and Cumnock, first elected in 2024.
-She serves on the Scottish Affairs Committee, a role she has held since 28 October 2024.
-The available data does not provide background details beyond her current parliamentary position and constituency.
+Elaine Stewart is the Labour Co‑operative MP for Ayr, Carrick and Cumnock, elected in 2024.
+She serves on the Scottish Affairs Committee, a role she has held since October 2024, and has declared three miscellaneous financial interests.

 Declares three miscellaneous financial interests.